balaji1974/apachecamel/README.md

 spring.activemq.broker-url=tcp://localhost:61616

 7. JsonFileToApacheMQSender (related - ActiveMQToJsonConverter)
-This will put a message into the ActiveMQ message queue once a file is added into the directory called json inside the date folder.
+This will put a message into the ActiveMQ message queue once a file is added into the directory called json inside the data folder.

+8. XMLFileToApacheMQSender
+This will put a message into the ActiveMQ message queue once a file is added into the directory called xml inside the data folder.

 ```